josephspurrier/surfstack-routing/README.md

 *     $router::C_HOOK_ERROR - only if a problem occurred with the configuration
 * $router::C_HOOK_AFTER_DISPATCH

-The hooks are easy to use and receive your $router object as a parameter 0.
+The hooks are easy to use and receive your $router object as parameter 0.
 The hooks can be any type of callable entity.
 C_HOOK_PARAMETER_LOGIC is used to change the logic for the getCallableParameters() method.